 To understand what is Translation in Biology, it is important to know the basis of its requirement.
 Now, it is quite well-known that the basic unit of a living Organism is a Cell.
 In the same manner, it is also clearly understood that the molecular basis that forms the fundamental unit of all living Organisms is most widely the Deoxyribo-Nucleic Acid - DNA.
 DNA contains almost all the information required for an Organism to carry out all the Biological, Biochemical and Biophysical processes throughout its life cycle.

-Interestingly, DNA is not directly involved in carrying out the biological processes inside a cell.
-That work is mostly carried out by the protein and huge complexes they are able to form a bunch of proteins for more complex multicellular organisms like human beings.
-These proteins are created from the information encoded within the DNA.
-And the two major processes required for the information contained in the strands of DNA to be converted into the functioning proteins are - Transcription and Translation.
+Interestingly, DNA is not directly involved in carrying out the biological processes inside a Cell.
+That work is mostly carried out by the Protein and huge complexes are able to form a bunch of Proteins for more complex multiCellular Organisms like human beings.
+These Proteins are created from the information encoded within the DNA.
+And the two major processes required for the information contained in the strands of DNA to be converted into the functioning Proteins are - Transcription and Translation.

 This rule is universally true in most cases.

 Thus, the central dogma clearly states that the information is passed from the DNA to RNA and from RNA to Protein.
 As mentioned above, there are two processes which carry out this transfer of information - Transcription and Translation.
 Hence, we can say that Transcription is what makes the information flow from DNA to RNA and Translation is what makes the same information received in the form of RNA, to flow to Proteins.
 Thus, it can be said, the process of Protein manufacturing or Protein synthesis is called Translation.

 The process Translation is given below in more detail.